Tim Salmon

 Timothy James Salmon (born August 24, 1968), nicknamed "King Fish", is an American former professional baseball player and current sportcaster.
-He played his entire career in Major League Baseball (MLB) from 1992 to 2006 with the Anaheim Angels as an outfielder and designated hitter.
+He played his entire career in Major League Baseball (MLB) from 1992 to 2006 with the California / Anaheim / Los Angeles Angels as an outfielder and designated hitter.
 Salmon was an integral member of the Angels team that won the 2002 World Series.
 He is an analyst for Bally Sports West's Angels Live pre-and-postgame shows.

 Salmon is considered one of the most prolific and beloved players in Angels history.
 At the time of his retirement, Salmon had the most home runs in Angels history with 299, since surpassed by Mike Trout in 2020.
-He was inducted into the Angels Hall of Fame in 2015 and no Angels player has worn his No. 15 since his retirement.
+He was inducted into the Angels Hall of Fame in 2015.

 Early life

-Salmon was born on August 24, 1968, in Long Beach, California and was raised in the Belmont Shore neighborhood of the city.
+Salmon was born on August 24, 1968, in Long Beach, California, and was raised in the Belmont Shore neighborhood of the city.
 When he was three years old, Salmon provoked a two-hour search after he wandered out of the house and was found watching games at the baseball field in a local park.
 Salmon's parents divorced when he was young, causing him to initially move to Texas with his mother and brother before splitting time between there and his father's house in Arizona under joint custody.
 Salmon cites his older brother and grandmother as sources of stability in his childhood.

 Salmon attended Greenway High School in Phoenix, Arizona.
 He was a three-sport varsity athlete, primarily playing baseball and football while also playing basketball.
 As a member of the school's football team, Salmon played various positions, mostly punter and wide receiver, and received scouting interest from various college football programs.
 As a senior in 1986, Salmon was a member of a state championship-winning Babe Ruth League team.
 At the age of 17, he was drafted in the 18th round by the Atlanta Braves in the 1986 amateur draft but he did not sign.
 In high school, Salmon was undecided about which sport to pursue, but he ultimately chose to join Grand Canyon University's baseball team.
 In 1988, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.